Skip to main content

 3. Follow the first three steps in Firebase's Flutter setup guide to add Firebase to your app.

-$ dart pub add genui genui_firebase_ai
+dart pub add genui firebase_ai_logic

 5. In your app's main method, ensure that the widget bindings are initialized and then initialize Firebase.